Why Being Selective Is So Important?

 Answer: It Helps Us Identify What’s Good for Us

 Have you ever heard anyone say the phrase, “I’m not being picky; I’m only being selective!”?
-Often, those words are spoken as a defense mechanism to justify one’s motive for opting for an alternative.
+Often, those words are spoken as a defense mechanism to justify one’s motive for going with the alternative.

 The Art of Being Selective